vlyahovich/movie-app-project/README.md

 # MovieAppProject

 Simple Angular 6 movie collection app.
 Angular material is used for design elements.
+App is fully responsive and should work correctly on all screens.

+Technologies used:

+- Angular 6
+- Angular Animations
+- TypeScript
+- Rxjs
+- Sass
+- Unit tests with karma and jasmine

+App features:

+- List of movies
+- Display movie details
+- Search movie by name or description
+- Filter by popular genres
+- Fancy animations
+- Cool material design
+- Fully responsive

 ## Heroku App